Best Motherboard for Ryzen 7 3700X in 2023

-Even with the latest 5000 series being released by AMD the previous generation’s 3700X is still a beast of a processor.
+Even with the 5000 series being released by AMD the previous generation’s 3700X is still a solid processor.
 With the capability to utilize newer technologies like PCIe Gen 4 and enough cores to max your score on CineBench, you won’t soon need to upgrade from this CPU.

 Your motherboard is basically the main communication center of your PC.
 Any and all actions are performed on different components like the CPU or GPU but they can only perform in the same system through the interconnectivity of your motherboard.
 The motherboard is also the cradle for all of your other components, almost like it’s the office building and your components are the different departments.
 An office wouldn’t work very well if all of your departments were in different buildings, the same is true here.